 Making a difference now

-That first summer at Camp Huronda was the beginning of a 50-year relationship with Camp Huronda and Diabetes Canada.
+That first summer at Camp Huronda was the beginning of a more than 50-year relationship with Camp Huronda and Diabetes Canada.
 For more than 20 years, Ian was a member of the Camp Huronda Camp Committee, a group of volunteers who ran the successful camp operation until 2008 when full-time staff were hired.
 “Ian is a passionate member of the Camp Huronda alumni.
-His tremendous support over the years is something we are very grateful for,” says Ted Lockie, camp and youth programs director for Diabetes Canada.
+His tremendous support over the years is something we are very grateful for,” says Lauren Linklater, Diabetes Canada D-Camps programs senior manager.

-In addition to being a founding member of Friends of Camp Huronda (FOCH), which supports alumni and the success of the camp, Ian is also chair of “Huronda’s 50th,” a celebration that’s being planned for September 2021.
-The year will also mark other milestones, including his 50th year of living with diabetes, and the 100th anniversary of the discovery of insulin.
+In addition to being a founding member of Friends of Camp Huronda (FOCH), which supports alumni and the success of the camp, Ian became chair of “Huronda’s 50th,” a celebration that was planned for September 2020 but was postponed due to the pandemic.

 Attending Camp Huronda completely changed my life and was directly responsible for the many positive outcomes that I experienced as my life progressed,” Ian says.
 “It provided an opportunity for me to become the person I was meant to be.